vmware-labs/yaml-jsonpath/README.md

 ## References

-The following sources inspired the syntax and semantics of Go YAML Path:
+The following sources inspired the syntax and semantics of YAML JSONPath:

 * [JSONPath - XPath for JSON](https://goessner.net/articles/JsonPath/) by Stefan Goessner
 * [JSONPath Support](https://kubernetes.io/docs/reference/kubectl/jsonpath/) in the Kubernetes Reference documentation
 * [JSONPath User Guide](https://unofficial-kubernetes.readthedocs.io/en/latest/user-guide/jsonpath/) in the Unofficial Kubernetes documentation
 * [JSONPath Syntax](https://support.smartbear.com/alertsite/docs/monitors/api/endpoint/jsonpath.html) in the SmartBear AlertSite documentation

+## Contributing

+The yaml-jsonpath project team welcomes contributions from the community.
+If you wish to contribute code and you have not signed our contributor license agreement (CLA), our bot will update the issue when you open a Pull Request.
+For any questions about the CLA process, please refer to our [FAQ](https://cla.vmware.com/faq).

+For more detailed information, refer to [CONTRIBUTING.md](CONTRIBUTING.md).

+## License

+Apache License v2.0: see [LICENSE](./LICENSE) for details.